 – Piet Van San of the Historical Society De Beierij van IJse;

-– Hubert Bovens for the search for biographical data of embroiderer Marie Brankaer
+– Hubert Bovens and Filip Brankaer for the search for biographical data of embroiderer Marie Brankaer.

 Champaign County Historical Society owns several WWI flour sacks in its Brand Whitlock collection.
 How many is currently under investigation, though there appear to be at least seven pieces.
 Megan took and sent overview photos and detailed photos of these seven flour sacks.

-More on their collection in this blog: Ohio: Helping the Belgians
+More on their collection in this blog: From Aid to Embroidery in Ohio, U.S.A.

 Timmermans, Djamila, Honger, voedsel en hulp in Overijse, WO I. Overijse: Zoniën, quarterly magazine Historical Society De Beierij van IJse vzw, 2014-2, p.
 47-75.